mfurnival-star/scene-designer/README.md

   - Table is brief and readable for scanning, but full details/actions are readily available via the info/expand control.
 - **Future Option:**
   - Table could support row expansion (accordion style) or modal for detailed editing.
+- **NEW IDEA:**
+  - The table can have a “details” icon that pops up a modal overlay (full workspace) for expanded info, per your earlier plan.

 ---